kennethli319/kennethli319.github.io/index.md

 - Built biosignal foundation models with EEG-Conformer, GPT, Wav2Vec2 and VQ-VAE.
 - Replicated 'A high-performance speech neuroprosthesis', and participated in the Brain-to-Text Benchmark 2024 contest (WER 14.87).
 - Conducted explorations with multimodal (image, audio, and text) foundational models for contextual information augmentation with Parameter-Efficient Fine-Tuning (e.g. LoRA)
+- Recognized by Nvidia Inception, AWS Activate, HKSTP Ideation, HK Tech 300, Microsoft Founder Hub, Communitech Founder Program
+- After the discontinuation, our major works will be released as open-source projects, contributing to the wider community and technological advancement

 #### Speech Recognition Engineer @ Dialpad (Feb 2020 - Aug 2023)